-The Company declared a \$0.50 per share dividend on March 6, 2014 and June 3, 2014, which was paid on April 1, 2014 and June 27, 2014 respectively.
-The tax character of this distribution will be available at the end of 2014.
+The Company declared a \$0.35 per share dividend on March 7, 2016 and \$0.37 per share dividend on June 6, 2016 which was paid on March 29, 2016 and June 29, 2016, respectively.
+Shareholders have been notified of the tax character of these distributions.

-At June 30, 2014, the federal tax cost, aggregate gross unrealized appreciation and depreciation of securities held by SCFC were as follows:
+At June 30, 2016, the federal tax cost, aggregate gross unrealized appreciation and depreciation of securities held by SCFC were as follows:

-Federal tax cost \$121,522,193
+Federal tax cost \$195,854,563

-Gross unrealized appreciation 915,249
+Gross unrealized appreciation 1,904,058

-Gross unrealized depreciation (1,673,838)
+Gross unrealized depreciation (5,358,767)

-Net unrealized depreciation (\$ 758,589)
+Net unrealized depreciation (\$ 3,454,709)

 Pursuant to federal income tax rules applicable to regulated investment companies, SCFC may elect to treat certain capital losses up to and including December 31 as occurring on the first day of the following tax year.
-For the period after October 31, 2014 and ending December 31, 2014, any amount of losses elected within the tax year will not be recognized for federal income tax purposes until 2015.
-For the period ended June 30, 2014, SCFC had no ordinary income, short-term or long-term capital loss deferrals.
+For the period after October 31, 2016 and ending December 31, 2016, any amount of losses elected within the tax year will not be recognized for federal income tax purposes until 2017.
+For the year ended December 31, 2015, SCFC had no ordinary income or long-term capital loss deferrals.

-Accumulated capital losses represent net capital loss carry forwards as of December 31, 2014 that may be available to offset future realized capital gains and thereby reduce future capital gains distributions.
-Under the Regulated Investment Company Modernization Act of 2010 (the "Modernization Act"), SCFC is permitted to carry forward capital losses incurred for an unlimited period.
-For the period ended June 30, 2014, SCFC had no accumulated capital loss carry forwards.
+Accumulated capital losses represent net capital loss carry forwards as of December 31, 2015 that may be available to offset future realized capital gains and thereby reduce future capital gains distributions.
+Under the Regulated Investment Company Modernization Act of 2010, SCFC is permitted to carry forward capital losses incurred for an unlimited period.
+Additionally, capital losses that are carried forward will retain their character as either short-term or long-term capital losses rather than being considered all short-term as under previous law.
+For the year ended December 31, 2015, SCFC had capital loss carryforwards of \$1,007,881 all of which are short-term capital losses.